Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 Read More: The Best of the Italian Riviera in 3 Perfect Days

-We start our day by taking the ferry all the way to Monterosso.
-From there, we’ll work our way back to Riomaggiore, one village at a time.
+We began our day by taking a scenic 30-minute ferry ride all the way to Monterosso.
+From there, we worked our way back to Riomaggiore, one village at a time.

 Cinque Terre’s Best Beaches – Monterosso

-The first thing I notice about Monterosso is that it’s missing the steep terrain and cascading homes that define the other four villages.
+The first thing you’ll notice about Monterosso is that it’s missing the steep terrain and cascading homes that define the other four villages.

 If your idea of a Cinque Terre holiday includes lounging on a beautiful beach, Monterosso is the village for you.